Hardware and eNB / gNB Service Check

 - TDD 20 MHz: 130 - 142 Mbps, FDD 20 MHz: 180 - 220 Mbps

-- Execute the following command: "-c IP -p PORT -t120 -R", move away at a distance and check that the speed doesn't go too low as you move away:
+- Execute the following command: "-c IP -p PORT -t120 -R", move away in another room and check that the test doesn't get interrupted (speed might drop a lot but if the connection is cut as soon as you move away then the antennas are likely not well linked to the SDR board)

 Some bands might have lower throughput than expected because of interference, B28 for instance will likely has interference because it is used a lot by public operators